ILM Art Department / Artstation Challenge

 Some initial thumbnails of overly elaborate environments that would never come to fruition because of time constraints.

 (previous image) - I wanted to get the T-16 center frame (my favorite SW ship that never went past a prototype model stage until the Special Editions).
 I decided to sacrifice complexity for simplicity and time.
 I chose a composition that emulated a shot from the 1970’s in the same vein on the original films.
 A low, static shot of a homestead, with the T-16 flying past and a gentle zoom in.

-We had to design two vehicles that would fit in with some of the existing locals from the original films.
 This was a SW version of a Dodge Challenger; a Tatooine muscle speeder.